Blizzard Run to Town

 • Big game watching

-We own the gear.
+We own the equipment.
 We use it.
 Constantly.

-4. The kids are driving this harder than we are
+4. The kids want this even more than we do

-This is not a “parents forcing a lifestyle” situation.
+This is not a case of parents forcing a lifestyle.

-For them, Elev8150 is a gigantic, real-world playground where seasons matter, skills matter, and life feels tangible.
-We sent Alayah off to build her culinary career fully expecting she might never return.
+For them, Elev8150 is a real-world playground where seasons matter, skills matter, and life feels tangible.
+We sent Alayah off to learn her culinary craft knowing she might never come back.

 At the moment, we are completely debt-free.

 Building in the mountains is brutally expensive.
-Everything costs more.
-Materials.
-Labor.
-Transport.
-Time.
-Weather mistakes.
+Materials, labor, transportation, weather delays—it all costs more.

 For most people, the options are: